Mashua (Edible Perennial Nasturtium)

 At this moment in time we are not open for visits to the nursery, however if you come on a volunteer day or in-person course with Huw or Sam at Dan Yr Onnen you can of course then see the nursery and purchase plants in person.

-Because working with plants can be an unpredictable business, for simplicity we do not offer pre-orders however we may be able to offer a special offer so do get in touch.
+Because working with plants can be an unpredictable business, for simplicity we do not offer pre-orders on all products however we may occasuinally open certain orders for pre orders and these will be clearly marked.
 The best time to know that we have restocked is to join our mailing list followed by looking out for updates on our Instagram.

 We have decided to focus on growing plants 100% naturally without the limitations of going with organic certification.
 No artificial pesticides, fungicides, or anyother-icides are used on site.